-Given Agra’s high pollution levels, the Taj Mahal has undergone some preservation work to prevent deterioration.
-The best time to visit the Taj Mahal is during sunrise and sunset to catch the beauty of the mausoleum in the light.
+Considering Agra’s high pollution levels, the Taj Mahal has undergone some preservation work to prevent deterioration.
+The best time to visit this wondrous construction is during sunrise and sunset to catch the beauty of the mausoleum in the light.

 You can also view the structure on a boat cruise on the Yamuna River.
 Since the Taj Mahal is a bucket list destination, make sure you get there early for some great pictures.

-If you have some spare time during your stay in Agra, consider checking out the city’s “other” attraction, the Agra Fort.
-The buildings in the fort were built in the 16th century by Emperor Akbar.
-This is also the place where Shah Jahan (who built the Taj Mahal) was imprisoned for many years.
-While he had a view of the Taj, he could never enter it.
+If you have some spare time during your stay in Agra, consider checking out the Agra Fort.
+Also known as Qila-i-Akbari, Fort Rouge, or Lal-Qila, this historic fort was constructed between 1565 and 1573 by Mughal Emperor Akbar.
+This is the place where Aurangzeb imprisoned his father, Shah Jahan (who built the Taj Mahal), for eight years until his death.

-Best places to stay in Agra
+Best Places to Stay in Agra

 Stop 3: Jaipur

+It is a combination of Rajput and Mughal architecture, depicting the dominance of both empires in the city.
 For insta-worthy pictures, head to the Tattoo café, a rooftop café opposite the Hawa Mahal.
-You can even take a combined tour of City Palace and Hawa Mahal.
+You can even take a combined tour of the City Palace and Hawa Mahal.